 Most federal student loans do not grant enough money for students to pay for their tuition as well as their rent on rooms in Annex houses, food, and other necessities.
 Therefore the individual provinces and territories also have their own loan programs.
 Provincial loans are separate from federal ones, but can be applied for on the same application.
 When you start repayment, you will have to do so to two different sources.
 Generally you would not get a provincial loan without also getting a federal one.

 Foreign students do not qualify for student loans in Canada.
 Therefore if you're a foreign student and you need money to rent new condos in Toronto and pay your tuition, you will have to look for loan options in your home country.
-However, most countries will only grant loans to students studying locally, as educations abroad are much more expensive.
+However, most countries will only grant loans to students studying locally, as education abroad is much more expensive.
+Need a lawyer to discuss options?
+Contact David Himelfarb, and his Toronto lawyer referral service business.